Register to get access to free programming courses with interactive exercises

 }

-In this course, we'll use SCSS syntax, which is closer to the usual CSS syntax.
-It'll keep you less confused during your first steps in learning the SASS preprocessor.
+In this course, we'll use SCSS syntax.
+It is closer to the usual CSS syntax, so you will be less confused during your first steps in learning the SASS preprocessor.

 Practice

-Many of the lessons in this course will include a practice section with web view.
-It's a good idea to do more than just complete the task.
-Once you've completed the task successfully, try experimenting with the code and the features you've learned.
+Many of the lessons in this course will include a practice section with a web view.
+It's a good idea to do more than just a bare minimum.
+Once you've completed the task, try experimenting with the code and the features you've learned.

 During the course, you'll come across independent assignments.
-If necessary, you can practice in the tasks you find in the assignments
+If necessary, you can practice the tasks you find in the assignments.

 CodePen